allemas/Kata-ogame-app-nodejs/README.md

 - See how works module and exports ✅
 - Transform XML to Json string ✅
 - Transform string to JSON Object ✅
-- Write data into MySql
+- add data into MySql
-- Write data into mongod
+- add data into mongod

 # Ressources 📖
 - Understanding module.export and require